jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 ...
 ```

+Notice that there's no formatting of the output.
+There are many ways to format and structure the output in AWK.
+Checkout the [printing](https://www.gnu.org/software/gawk/manual/gawk.html#Printing) section on the AWK user guide.

 Now let's use AWK to search for a specific thing.
-If you don't tell AWK to print specific fields it will print the whole column.
+If you don't tell AWK to print specific fields it will print the whole line that matches the search.

 ```bash
 awk '/2410626/' pos_cut.txt